KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws3-variables-aliases/README.md

 ## Creating aliases {#aliases} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
 JAD TODO Text here?
+So what's an alias?
+Basically, it's a shortcut you create to a command.
+For example, remember the `ls -al` command we used earlier?
+You can add an `-h` option to show file sizes in a more **h**uman readeable format.
+The command `ls -alh` gives us more information and makes the output easier to read.
+Let's bind it to a new command, `la`, to save us some keystrokes:
 {% include "./2aliases.md" %}

 ## Useful commands {#commands} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>